 Attend an overnight retreat in Spring Quarter

 Participate in the CulturalFest International Expo and Performance Showcase

 Attend training or other meetings throughout your year of service

 Attend weekly one-hour meetings throughout the year of service (Fridays at 3:30)

 Participate as a FIUTS Facilitator at least once per quarter

 Chair or co-chair a student committee

 Election to the Student Board is a competitive process.
 Being a part of the Student Board is an opportunity for students to develop professional networks and leadership skills, and to experience working with the non-profit sector.
 Student Board members receive training in marketing, fundraising, public speaking, event management, and strategic planning, and practice these skills in many ways during their year-long term.
-The application for the 2019-2020 Student Board is now open.
+The application for an IELP representative for the 2019-2020 Student Board is currently open.
 Applications are accepted until the position is filled.
 Only IELP students who will be at UW during the 2019-2020 school year are eligible.